 In Texas, a court is likely to hold a parent in contempt of court for violating a custody order if that parent attempts to interfere with the other parent’s visitation or possession rights.
 A court will not hold the non-complying parent in contempt if there is evidence to prove that the other parent encouraged the violation or otherwise made it impossible for the parent to comply with the order.

-What Are the Criminal Consequences of Violating a Custody Order?
+Criminal Consequences of Violating a Custody Order

 A parent who violated a custody order may also face criminal penalties for the violation.
-Specifically, Texas Penal Code § 25.03 makes it a crime to interfere with child custody.
+Texas Penal Code § 25.03 specifically makes it a crime to interfere with child custody.
 The offense is a state jail felony.

-You knowingly take a child and are aware that taking the child violates the terms of a court order or judgment;
+You knowingly take a child and are aware that taking the child violates the terms of a court order or judgment.

 You take a child outside of the country with the intent to deprive the other parent of their lawful possession or access to the child without that parent’s permission.